 My own business would not have survived if we had incurred overhead.
 During the lean months, the only reason we could afford to move forward was that our mandatory ongoing expenses averaged between $100 to $200 per month.
 Everything else could be trimmed back as needed.

-Try these additional tips to lower administrative overhead costs in your business.
-If you manage an existing business and aren’t ready to go 100% virtual yet, here some ideas to lower your small business costs in the meantime.
+If you manage an existing business and aren’t ready to go 100% virtual yet, encouraging telecommuting or closing and powering down the office some of the time can lower your small-business costs in the meantime.

 3. Lower IT Costs